Linear Credit Risk Models: The linear hypercube model

-As a sanity check we verify that the constant default intensity case $\lambda_t = \gamma$ is nested as a special case.
-This is equivalent to have $X_t= Y_t$, which can be obtained by specifying the dynamics $dX_t = -\gamma X_t\,dt $ for the factor process and the initial condition $X_0=1$.
-This corresponds to the roots $\ell_1=0$ and $\ell_2=\gamma$.
+As a sanity check we verify that the constant default intensity case, $\lambda_t = \gamma$ for all $t\ge0$, is nested as a special case.
+This is equivalent to have $X= Y$, which can be obtained by specifying the dynamics $dX_t = -\gamma X_t\,dt $ for the factor process and the initial condition $X_0=1$.
+This corresponds to the stationary points $\ell_1=0$ and $\ell_2=\gamma$.

 The dynamics of the standard one-factor affine model on $\R_+$ is